 - A completed work schedule for a bat mitigation licence;

 - A reasoned statement to show that the proposed activity fits the criteria and that there is no satisfactory alternative; and

 Who Can Apply for a Mitigation Licence?

 In theory it is possible for anyone to apply for a licence.
 The licence is issued to the developer (not the consultant or ecologist) but there will be a named ecologist on the licence who will need to be present to supervise works completed under it.
 However, preparing of the licence application and navigating the process associated with it is often daunting and not achievable for those without a background in ecology or protected species licensing.

 The applicant must demonstrate that:

 - Suitable survey effort has been undertaken by appropriately qualified persons and that sufficiently robust survey data has been acquired;

-- The detailed method statement will suitably avoid injuring or killing bats, or cause them disturbance;
+- The detailed method statement will suitably avoid injuring or killing bats, or causing them disturbance;

 - The mitigation strategy must be demonstrably proportionate to the number of bats and diversity of species affected, as well as being appropriate for the level of disturbance or damage that will be caused to the bat roost as a result of the development; and

 - Furthermore, a final report must be submitted to NRW detailing the works that have been undertaken, justifying any alterations to the original method statement and mitigation strategy and confirming that works have been completed to an appropriate standard.